hackforla/accessibility/docs/getting-started/index.md

 2. [Perform WAVE audit](perform-wave-audit.md)

 ## Learn about Accessibility Patterns
-Consult [Accessibility Pattern Index](accessibility-patterns-index) to understand different types of Accessibility Patterns (Structural Elements, Features, and ARIA labels) and how they work.
+Consult [Accessibility Pattern Index](accessibility-patterns-index) to understand different types of Accessibility Patterns (Structural Elements, Features, and ARIA labels) and how they work and when to use:
+- When to use aria-label, aria-labelledby and aria-describedby

 ## See and use Known Issues and Solutions
 Consult [Known issues and solutions](../known-issues-and-solutions/index.md).
 To see how to use and contribute to the Known Issues and Solutions Index.